Fire Citizens Academy

 Date and location?

 The Academy sessions are held on Thursday evenings at the Johnston Public Safety Building.
-Times and dates for class two have not yet been announced.
+The times and dates for class two have not yet been announced.

 When can I apply?